P1agueDoc/Telegram-YoutubeBot/README.md

 As always.
 Place bot toket in field:
 # Telegram bot setup
 TELEGRAM_BOT_TOKEN = ''

-(you need to open code and place token there)
+(you need to open code and place token there, it should look like that: TELEGRAM_BOT_TOKEN = '9495rkvcl49gj48:404ivk4i4i4344x42dcv')

 Also, if needed i can translate bot messages to ENG, currently it's RU but not realy problematic.